islamhaqq/MarchingCubesTables.h/README.md

 ## Example usage

-Create a procedural terrain by convert volumetric (density) data into a triangle mesh using marching cubes algorithms
+Create a procedural terrain by convert volumetric (density) data into a triangle mesh using the marching cubes algorithm.

 ```c++
 #include <vector>